dmorse/pscfpp/README.md

 ## SCFT and FTS

 PSCF was originally designed for SCFT calculations, and provides an extensive set of tools for this purpose .
 The acronym PSCF stands for Polymer Self-Consistent Field, reflecting this origin.

-The current version of PSCF (v1.2) is the first to also provide tools for field theoretic simulations (FTS) that rely on a partial saddle-point approximation (PS-FTS).
+PSCF now also provides tools for field theoretic simulation (FTS) using a partial saddle-point approximation (PS-FTS).
 Such simulations can be performed using ether Brownian dynamics (BD) or Monte-Carlo (MC) sampling algorithms.

 The fully-fluctuating formulation of polymer field theory (which is not yet implemented in PSCF) requires the stochastic sampling of complex-valued fields.
-The partial saddle-point approximation for FTS used in this release of PSCF is an approximation for incompressible models in which a Langrange multiplier pressure-like field that imposes a constraint on the total monomer density is approximated at a mean-field (or saddle-point) level, while fields that couple to composition fluctuations are allowed to fluctuate.
+The partial saddle-point approximation for FTS currently used in PSCF is an approximation for incompressible models in which a Langrange multiplier pressure-like field that imposes a constraint on the total monomer density is approximated at a mean-field (or saddle-point) level, while fields that couple to composition fluctuations are allowed to fluctuate.
 The resulting approximation yields a theory that involves only real-valued fields.

 ## History